jdedata/kosmicnil.github.io/source/_posts/curse.md

 title: The Curse of Recursivity
 tags:
 ---
-“*The human race comes from nothing and goes to nothing.
-Beyond this there is nothing.*” - Peter Wessel Zapffe
+*The human race comes from nothing and goes to nothing.
+Beyond this there is nothing.* - Peter Wessel Zapffe

-“*And all once was and will return / As, without cease, life spins its whirling fabric / Through eternal aeons*.” - Ludwig Klages, *Life*
+*And all once was and will return*
+*As, without cease, life spins its whirling fabric* *Through eternal aeons*. - Ludwig Klages, *Life*

 ~